Committees of the Board of Governors

 DEPARTMENT OF PUBLIC AFFAIRS

-The mission of the Committee on Men’s Health is to develop appropriate educational and networking opportunities that foster leadership and education among male members.
+The mission of the Men’s Health Committee is to develop appropriate educational and networking opportunities that foster leadership and education among male members.

 The mission of the Editorial Committee is to assure that Osteopathic Family Physician meets member needs for information related to scientific advancements in osteopathic family medicine, socio-economic, practice management, legislative/regulatory matters, and ACOFP educational events, benefits and services.